webapp/webapp-modules/README.md

 WebApp Modules
 --------------

-> convert modules, authored in various formats, to amd and cjs
+> library for transpiling various module formats; includes connect middleware

 How you decide to structure you web application is always up for debate.
 This tool integrates with your Connect server as middleware and can be used